Moving Your WordPress Install to a New Host

 I finally took the plunge to upgrade this site to WP 2.8 after noticing that WordPress continued to not play nice with 1&1.
 Then again maybe I should say that 1&1 never played well with WordPress.
 I’ve covered some issues with 1&1 that included the scary 1&1 Error 500 issue as well as having to force enable PHP5 for 1&1 but once going to WP 2.8, a lot of things broke and it was due to the php.ini memory issue due to a cap by 1&1.

 In looking for a new host, I decided to finally try HostGator as many people have had a great experience with them.
 In regards to WordPress, HostGator seems liked a good fit.
 1&1 will allow a max of 20m of php memory to your php.ini while HostGator allows up to 64m of php memory, that’s a huge plus right there, throw in unlimited SQL databases and I was sold.
 Both 1&1 and HostGator offer larger php.ini memory options for dedicated servers but in this case we are dealing with shared servers.
-So let’s go ahead and outline the process of moving your WordPress install and database to a new host.
+So let’s go ahead and outline the process of moving your database and WordPress install to a new host.

 Getting Ready.
 Backup, Backup, Backup!